ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 2. Specifies the direction or objectives of the working group and describes the approach that will be taken to achieve the goals; and

-3. Enumerates a set of milestones together with time frames for their completion.
+3. Optionally enumerates a set of milestones together with time frames for their completion.

 When the prospective Chair(s), the Area Director and the IETF Secretariat are satisfied with the charter form and content, it